-Aerobic metabolism is a way for your cells to convert fat, carbohydrate and sometimes protein into energy, but only in the presence of oxygen.
+Your aerobic metabolism powers slow, long workouts -- as well as daily activity from washing the dishes to napping on the couch.
+Aerobic metabolism is a way for your cells to convert fat, carbohydrate and, sometimes, protein into energy, but only in the presence of oxygen.
 Aerobic metabolism is slow, so it is useful for sustained activities like jogging or dancing rather than short bursts of effort like sprinting or weightlifting.

 Aerobic metabolism produces carbon dioxide and water as byproducts.
 The extra carbon dioxide production from keeping up with the demands of exercise is what makes you breathe hard when you exercise.
 According to the American College of Sports Medicine, at their maximum exercise capacity, humans only use 75 percent of the oxygen they inhale, meaning that there is no shortage of air coming in.
 Instead, it is the extra carbon dioxide buildup in the blood and the need to expel it that makes you short of breath.

 Aerobic metabolism can only sustain a certain level of activity before it can’t process oxygen fast enough to keep up with the cells’ demands.
 Anaerobic metabolism supports any additional activity beyond this point, producing lactic acid as a byproduct.
-As the Sports Fitness Advisor explains, eventually your body reaches a point where it is producing lactic acid faster than it can clear it, forcing you to slow down.
+Eventually your body reaches a point where it's producing lactic acid faster than it can clear it, forcing you to slow down.
 The amount of time it takes for a person to hit that “wall” depends on the intensity of exercise and her individual fitness level.